 - 2nd Battalion London Irish Rifles – Udine and Plezzo, Italy.

 In May 2015, the Northern Ireland War Memorial Museum on Talbot Street marked the 70th anniversary of VE Day.
 Visitors shared stories and memories.
 Children from Braidside Integrated Primary School took part in the 8th May event.
-It included a two-minute silence at 1500hrs and was streamed live by the BBC.
-Live entertainment from the Bellehoppers rounded off a full weekend of events.
+It included a two-minute silence at 1500hrs streamed live by the BBC.
+Entertainment from the Bellehoppers rounded off a full weekend of events.

-For the 70th anniversary in Northern Ireland, beacons lit the skies over Belfast’s City Hall, Bangor’s Eisenhower Pier, the Knockagh Monument in Newtownabbey, Lagan Valley Island in Lisburn, Craigavon Civic Centre, and Castle Island, Enniskillen.
-At Hillborough Castle, 206 (Ulster) Battery fired a salute to mark the 1500hrs two-minute silence.
+For the 70th anniversary in Northern Ireland, beacons lit the skies over Belfast City Hall, Belfast, Co.
+Antrim, Eisenhower Pier, Bangor, Co.
+Down, Knockagh Monument, Newtownabbey, Co.
+Antrim, Lagan Valley Island, Lisburn, Co.
+Antrim, Craigavon Civic Centre, Craigavon, Co.
+Armagh, and Castle Island, Enniskillen, Co.
+Fermanagh.
+At Hillsborough Castle, 206 (Ulster) Battery fired a salute to mark the 1500hrs two-minute silence.

 At the Enniskillen event, tales of VE Day came from Rita Hamilton and Frances Hornby who were drivers in the Womens’ Auxiliary Air Force at Castle Archdale on the shores of Lough Erne.
-On 8th May 1945, they celebrated with nine or ten other female drivers on a Royal Air Force motorboat on the lough.
+On 8th May 1945, they had celebrated with nine or ten other female drivers on a Royal Air Force motorboat on the lough.
+After the commemorations, Ballyreagh Silver Band entertained the crowds.
+Playing a set of 1940s hits, it echoed the celebrations of 70 years earlier when the same band played in Tempo, Co.
+Fermanagh.

-Back in Belfast, the Northern Ireland War Memorial’s guest of honour was Betty Porter.
+Back in Belfast, Co.
+Antrim, the Northern Ireland War Memorial’s guest of honour was Betty Porter.
 She had donated a unique scrapbook to the museum with her memories of VE Day.
-Betty had worked at City Hall during the war.
+Betty had worked at Belfast City Hall, Belfast, Co.
+Antrim during the war.

 We’re very, very lucky.
 As a museum curator, when something arrives in a brown paper package, you’re never quite sure what it is.
 We opened this with sheer delight because it’s so beautifully written and presented.
 It’s a diary of press cuttings, personal comments, little anecdotes and just things that are every curator’s dream.
 It’s remarkable.